Statsomat/BayesTwoProp/documents/Content.md

     -	Minimal but sufficient GUI user-interaction
     -	Automatic reporting (automated tables and graphics)
     -	Human-readable interpretation
-    -	Downloadable and reproducible code
+    -	Downloadable learner-code to reproduce the results
     -	Help for learners all over the world

 -	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
 We will start with a "starting code" which we will extend and develop.
-We will treat the relationship of two proportions (difference, ratio, efficacy) by using 1-2 models:
+The statistical application is the relationship of two proportions (difference, ratio, efficacy) by using two models:
     -  Analytically (priors given by Beta distributions)
-    -  MCMC simulation (priors given by Beta distributions), if you are quick and the time will allow it :)
+    -  MCMC simulation (priors given by Beta distributions)

 -	GitHub und GitHuB Desktop, our repository and the subdirectories

--	Evaluation of your contributions (commits, additions, deletions, comments, pull requests).
-Each issue needs a developer lead and a lot of tester.
+-	Evaluation of your contributions (commits, additions, deletions, comments, pull requests, reviews).
+Each issue needs a developer lead, (several) tester and reviewers.

 -	Installation: Download and Install GitHub Desktop, clone GitHub repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and the required packages.
+Alternatively: Work on RCloud.

 - Start with Issue 1,2,3.